Gavinski101/index/My Catagories/BOMs/Readme.txt

-*PCB boards can be found under My Catagories/PCBs
+*Custom PCB boards can be found under My Catagories/PCBs

 *Things I DONT see included in all the the BOMs:
 -Tubing for vaccuum